(set: $name to

 <a href="https://opengameart.org/content/blackhole-picture" target="_blank"><img src="img/blackhole.png" alt="black hole"></a>

-It’s a relatively good day, and relative is the operative word here: Relative to your daily usual, your bodymind is coping! performing! somehow making it through!
+I know that you described health surveillance as $description, $name.
+But we need to talk about [[surveillance->surveillance]].It’s a relatively good day, and relative is the operative word here: Relative to your daily usual, your bodymind is coping! performing! somehow making it through!
 Relatively, anyway.
 How, then, are you to convince your healthcare provider, much less your university, that you need access to accommodations or services?
 How might you perform-disclose-position your bodymind in a way that’s legible to bureaucrats?

-You know that disability, disclosure, and masking are not new conversations.
-Many elders have come before you.
 As you’re thinking about your bodymind’s legibility, you’re feeling a knot in your stomach.
 This legibility metaphor inscribes how your bodymind is understood: as an object, as a pincushion, as a specimen, or as some kind of pathological recipe that is going to be read, microwaved, and probed over and over and over again.

-How does one [[play within the system->gaming the system]] on a good day?We are in a post-pandemic world, or so we have been told; mask mandates have been lifted, in most areas; the majority of classes are now being taught in person again.
+We have been repeatedly told that we are in a post-pandemic world; mask mandates have been lifted, in most areas; the majority of classes are now being taught in person again.
 The scene, quite possibly, fills you with dread–perhaps you are immunocompromised, or living with someone who is immunocompromised, or living with someone who cannot yet be vaccinated.
 Perhaps you are worried for your students.
-In any case, $name, you feel out of sync with everyone who is moving on, or trying to move on, out of time in more than one sense.
+In any case, you feel out of sync with everyone who is moving on, or trying to move on, out of time in more than one sense.
 The readiness to move past entails a readiness to leave behind.

 <a href="https://avidly.lareviewofbooks.org/2020/08/02/how-to-teach-with-text-platforming-down-as-disability-pedagogy/" target="_blank">In their article “Platforming Down,” Friedner, Sanchez, and Mills</a> make the point that, in online classes, most instructors seek to replicate the in-person classroom, as closely as possible, in how they construct their online classrooms.
 As the “new normal” turns into “back to normal” and discussion on how to create a “normal classroom” virtually shifts to emphasizing a return to the in-person classrooms that had always been presumed as “normal,” “Platforming Down” serves as a potent reminder of how staying remote can be something other than a last-resort option—of how it can be generative and desirable in its own right.